apache/jena/jena-rdfconnection/Documentation.md

 When creating an `QueryExecution` explicitly, care shoud be taken to close it.
-If the application wishes to capture the result set from a SELECT query and retain it across the lifetime of the transaction or `QueryExecution`, then the application create a copy which is not attached to any external system with `ResultSetFactory.copyResults`.
+If the application wishes to capture the result set from a SELECT query and retain it across the lifetime of the transaction or `QueryExecution`, then the application should create a copy which is not attached to any external system with `ResultSetFactory.copyResults`.

 ```